ig2gi/perso/sophia_genetics/task.md

  - Overview (circos plot)
  - Zoomed section
  - Horizontal diagram of genes

+> Some remarks in bulk:
+- If the circos plot is only intended to navigate and to select an area of ​​chromozome, then it does not necessarily need to be present all the time.
+Once the selected area, the circos plot disappears leaving the user the task of looking in detail the part of the diagram of the genes.
+- We can dynamically add information on circos plot (with layers that the user active or not)?
+- Sunburst diagrams are ideal for representing data in a compact way.
+But we can add to this diagram other types of representation such as Chord diagram to increase the level of information in the graph.
+- You have chosen a Sunburst Diagram, is the circular representation just a way to save space compared to a linear representation?
+Or is there a real value in terms of visual information? (see next question)

 #### 2. Ideas for how the user could navigate the circos plot intuitively